IBM/cp4waiops-gitops/docs/cp4waiops-advanced-install-options.md

 ### Prepare Environments

-To support this install scenario, you need at least one cluster to host Argo CD, and one or more clusters to deploy the CP4WAIOps demo environment.
-As it is illustrated in following diagram:
+To support this install scenario, you need at least one cluster to host Argo CD, and one or more clusters to deploy the CP4WAIOps demo environment, which is illustrated in following diagram:

 ![](images/07-deploy-to-multiple-clusters.png)